Vladimir-csp/uwsm/README.md

 - `wayland-session start ${wm_id} with "any complex" arguments`: also adds arguments for particular `@${wm_id}` instance.
 - `-N, -[e]D, -C` can be used to add name, desktop names, description respectively.

 If `${wm_id}` ends with `.desktop` or has a `.desktop:some-action` substring, `wayland-session` finds desktop entry in `wayland-sessions` data hierarchy, uses Exec and DesktopNames from it (along with name and comment for unit descriptons).

-Arguments provided on command line are appended to the command line of desktop entry (unlike apps), no argument processing is done
-(Please [file a bug report](https://github.com/Vladimir-csp/uwsm/issues/new/choose) if you encounter any wayland-sessions desktop entry with %-fields).
+Arguments provided on command line are appended to the command line of desktop entry (unlike apps), no argument processing is done (Please [file a bug report](https://github.com/Vladimir-csp/uwsm/issues/new/choose) if you encounter any wayland-sessions desktop entry with %-fields).

 If you want to customize WM execution provided with a desktop entry, copy it to `~/.local/share/wayland-sessions/` and change to your liking, including adding [actions](https://specifications.freedesktop.org/desktop-entry-spec/1.5/ar01s11.html).

 If `${wm_id}` is `select` or `default`, `wayland-session` invokes a menu to select desktop entries available in `wayland-sessions` data hierarchy (including their actions).
 Selection is saved, previous selection is highlighted (or launched right away in case of `default`).
 Selected entry is used as `${wm_id}`.

 There is also a separate `select` action (`wayland-session select`) that only selects and saves default `${wm_id}` and does nothing else.

 When started, `wayland-session` will hold while wayland session is running, and terminate session if is itself interrupted or terminated.

 To launch automatically after login on virtual console 1, if systemd is at `graphical.target`, add this to shell profile:

     if wayland-session check may-start && wayland-session select then
     	exec wayland-session start default
     fi

-`check may-start` checker subcommand, among other things, **screens for being in interactive login shell which is essential**, since profile sourcing can otherwise lead to nasty loops.
+`check may-start` checker subcommand, among other things, **screens for being in interactive login shell, which is essential**, since profile sourcing can otherwise lead to nasty loops.

 Stop with `wayland-session stop`.